BotcampAI/docs/README.md

 ## Getting Started

-First of all, you need to create a bot using [Botcamp Web Application](http://app.botcamp.ai/).
+First of all, you need to create and configure a bot using [Botcamp App](http://app.botcamp.ai/).
 Right after it, you'll get a token for a newly created bot to communicate with Botcamp platform.

 You have a choice of two different ways on how to communicate with our platform — HTTP API or Websockets.
 Please, keep in mind that these are alternative approaches, that cannot be used together.